Thursday, April 5, 2012

 Mix dry ingredients in a medium size pot.
 Add wet ingredients and stir together over low heat until a ball of dough forms.
 Remove play dough from pot and knead by hand until dough is smooth and evenly colored.
 Store in airtight container.

-disposing bacon gease
+disposing bacon grease

 I love to cook with bacon but I always struggled with how to get rid of the leftover grease.
 I came up with idea and it was as easy as 123!!